 A. I think a woman’s intuition is her private warning system, and if she trusts it, she should follow it.
 I’ve always followed mine, and it has never been wrong.
-I say, you shouldn’t be marrying a guy you don’t trust anyway, regardless of your gut.
+I say, you shouldn’t be marrying a guy you don’t trust anyway, especially when you’re getting signals from your gut.

-Q. I need your opinion.
-I am currently involved with two women.
+Q. I am currently involved with two women and I can’t sleep.
 They don’t know about each other.
 One is pregnant and one is not.
 I’m in love with the one who is not pregnant, and I’m fond of the one who is.
 I’m ready to marry the one I love, but my conscience is really bothering me about not marrying the one who’s carrying my child.
 Am I wrong for not wanting to marry her just to give my child a name?

 A. Marriage should be based on love, not obligation.
 You should marry for the right reasons, not out of a guilty conscience.
 You should also make a commitment to take care of the child and be honest about it if you decide to marry the other woman.
 Tell the truth and get some sleep.

 Got a problem or a confession?
 We’ve got the answer.
 Send us your scenarios regarding The Single Life to email@example.com and put SingleScenes in the subject line.